openspim/openspim.github.io/x-openspim_alignment.md

 There are different ways how to optimally align an OpenSPIM system and it can take time to get the hang of it.
 With two illumination sides and two detection objectives, as it is the case in an [X-OpenSPIM](https://openspim.org/table_of_parts_xopenspim), this task becomes particularly challenging.
 This site aims to provide a simple, reproducible way of how to...
 -   (1) initially align the beam path along the rails
 -   (2) visualize and tune the beam within the field of view of one or two cameras
--   (3) fine alignment of the light-sheet using beads.
+-   (3) fine align the light-sheet for the sample using beads.

 The alignment guide was initially written for a recent [X-OpenSPIM publication](https://onlinelibrary.wiley.com/doi/10.1002/adbi.202101182) but can be applied in almost the same way to the L, and T-OpenSPIM configuration.</br>
 Renderings have been created by Charlène Brillard [(Tomancak Group)](https://www.mpi-cbg.de/research-groups/current-groups/pavel-tomancak/group-members/).